 Q: What are the requirements for NOUN entry?

-A: To get into NOUN, you need at least five O-level credits, and English and Math have to be two of them.
+A: To get into NOUN, you need at least five O-level credits, and English and mathematics have to be two of them.
 You’ll also need a valid JAMB registration number, plus documents like your birth certificate, certificate of origin, and a passport photo.

-Q: Is NOUN admission still on for 2025?
+Q: Is NOUN admission still on for 2026/2027?

 Q: Can I use a NOUN certificate abroad?